Mayankpratapsingh022/DSA-Notes/README.md

 ## Acknowledgements

-This repository is based on the teachings and materials provided by Priya Bhatia in her DSA course.
+This repository is based on the teachings and materials provided by Priya Bhatia Mam in her DSA course.
 Special thanks to her for the excellent content and guidance.

 Happy Coding!